erinpagemd/ng-appchiever/README.md

 * deploy script
 * autoprefixer?
 Something for IE support
 * confirm password matches to show register button
-* hide profile link if not logged in
-* bigger GET STARTED button
 * show new classes/activities sections without refreshing the page
-* footer showing technologies used
 * GAMIFICATION!

 ## To Use: